 Amplitude or sometimes known as the stroke length, is the length of the head travel – how far the head travels back and forth to give you the percussions.
 A device’s amplitude determines how deep a massage you can get.

-There are other factors involved of course – stall force and percussions – but the longer the stroke length in a device the better that device can perform.
-It’s not a Theragun or Achedaway Pro here, but it is surprisingly the same as the fancy Hypervolt BT Plus.
+There are other factors involved of course – stall force and percussions – but the longer the stroke length in a device the more you feel the hits.
+It’s definitely not a Theragun or Achedaway Pro here.

-But as we like to always remind you, a long amplitude is only effective when it’s paired with a powerful enough stall force.
+But as we like to always remind you, even short amplitude can be effective when it’s paired with a powerful enough stall force.
 Does the Y8 Pro Max have a good enough stall force?
-Let’s find out shall we?

 The Y8 Pro Max has what they call “23kg beat strength” which translates to 50lbs. stall force.
-This is better than what over 90% of devices on Amazon can offer.
+This, on paper, is better than what over 90% of devices on Amazon can offer.

 One thing to note here, however, is that the stall force is progressive – on lower speeds the device will stall easily.
 Given it has 7 speeds, the lower speeds will not offer you much power, but it gets better when you take the intensity up a notch.